CogentRoleplayCommunity/FogentRoleplay/README.md

 Howdy y'all,

-I'm Javk Wick and welcome to Fogent.
+Welcome to Fogent.

-Fogent is a heavily modified version of Cogent Roleplay that was originally made for my first setting "Fallen".
+Fogent Roleplay is a heavily modified version of Cogent Roleplay that was originally made for my first setting "Fallen".
 Fallen + Cogent = Fogent.

 Fogent is a generalizable Roleplay system that is intended to remove unneeded complexity while not sacrifice emergent/tactical gameplay.
 If you love the simplicity, flexibility, and narrative focus of Cogent Roleplay, but love tactical battle map combat, magic items, campaign progression, and sweet loot of D&D, than you are in the right place.

+-Javk "The Forever Narrator" Wick

 ## Cogent Roleplay Open License